Storidge/cio-faq/docker-volumes.md

 To upgrade the volume plugin, use the `docker plugin` command to disable the plugin, upgrade, then re-enable the plugin.

 Refer to [Upgrade CIO Volume Plugin](https://docs.storidge.com/docker_volumes/upgrade_cio_volume_plugin.html) for details on using the `docker plugin` command.

-### What are Storidge profiles and why should I care?

-Profiles provide a simple way to declare application requirements for storage in a YAML formatted files.
-It simplifies the docker CLI and makes it easier to be consistent as profiles can be defined and used for applications, different classes of service, frameworks, customers, etc.

-See [Why profiles](https://guide.storidge.com/getting_started/why_profiles.html) for an example of how passing volume options to a `docker volume create` command is much more compact and simpler using a profile.

-### How do I use profiles?

-Check [Using profiles](https://guide.storidge.com/getting_started/using_profiles.html) for examples of how to use profiles.